-We have Care Coordinators and a Member Services team that can assist you with the following:
+We have Care Coordinators and a Member Services team that can assist you with:

-- Locating providers
+- Locating providers.

-- Scheduling appointments
+- Scheduling appointments.

-- Interpretation services
+- Interpretation services.

-What to do in a Behavioral Health Emergency
+What to Do in a Behavioral Health Emergency

 You should call 911 if you or your family member are having a life-threatening behavioral health emergency.
-You can also go to your local community health center, a crisis center, or the nearest ER.
 If you or your family member are not having a behavioral health emergency but need behavioral health services, you do not have to wait for an emergency to get help.
 Call our 24-Hour Nurse Advice Line at 1-866-282-6280 (TTY: 711).
 We can help you or your family member with depression, behavioral illness, substance abuse, or emotional questions.
 You can call 24 hours a day, seven days a week.
+In addition, you can call or text 988 which is a Suicide and Crisis Lifeline.